reinhart1010/nix/docs/en/common/scc.md

 ---
 # scc

-Tool written in Go that counts lines of code.
+Count lines of code.
+Written in Go.
 More information: <https://github.com/boyter/scc>.

 - Print lines of code in the current directory: